South High School (Denver, Colorado): Controversy

 When Denver Public Schools named its four cardinal direction high schools (East, West, North and South), each took a mascot and imagery associated with that direction.
 For example, West High School took the Cowboy as its mascot.

 South High School took imagery from the Civil War, specifically from the Confederate States of America.
 This included taking the "Johnny Reb" head as its mascot, and using the Confederate Battle Flag and the song "Dixie".
 The use of the flag and song ended in 1970 when Denver Public Schools implemented desegregation busing as a means of racial integration.
 The imagery was incorporated into the name of the yearbook, The Johnny Reb, (changing it from The Tower Book) and school newspaper, The Confederate.

 These images and mascot began to cause controversy in 1970.
 By 1980, South's first African American principal, Harold Scott, suggested that the mascot be changed to the Penguin.
 He did not anticipate the attachment the student body had to the name "Rebel", nor the furor that ensued, and the suggestion was dropped.

 During the 2007–2008 school year the student body began to discuss changing the mascot.
 They eventually decided on a gargoyle with the school's famous clock tower in the background.
 On February 19, 2009, the students made a presentation to the Denver Public School board asking for the change, which was granted.
 In a compromise with school alumni, the name "Rebel" was kept.

 On October 23, 2020, South High School officially announced that they would be changing their mascot to the Raven, becoming the South High Ravens.

+The South High School mascot controversy, and subsequent change, was chronicled in an episode titled "Denver South", released on October 15, 2024, of Rebel Spirit with Akilah Hughes, a podcast where Akilah Hughes returns to Boone County High School in Florence, Kentucky, where she graduated, and attempts to convince the school to likewise change its confederate general mascot.
+The episode features interviews with some of those involved in changing South High School's mascot, including Bobby Thomas, who was principal when the change was made, as well as NFL player and South High School alum Calais Campbell, who supported the change and donated $30,000 toward its cost.